 I wouldn’t waste time worrying about that.
 Put your focus on providing great service and great content.
 That will stand out no matter what some say.
 And still, monitoring for online reviews is a good idea.
 And doable.

 I’ll explain here why I say this and what to do.

 It is worth doing a few things to monitor and respond to online reviews, positive or negative.

-- Monitor the places where people post reviews about you which is anywhere you might be listed that accepts reviews, such as Google Business, a Facebook page, LinkedIn, or a Yelp listing.
-(Places to list your business online.)
+- Monitor the places where people post reviews about you, which is anywhere you might be listed that accepts reviews, such as Google Business, a Facebook page, LinkedIn, or a Yelp listing.
+(Good places to list your business online.)

 - Make sure any online listings you have are set to notify you with new reviews.
 While it’s likely the default setting, make sure your email and notifications are good to go.

 - You can use Google Alerts to be alerted when your business name is mentioned anywhere online.

 - If a bad review shows up that isn’t fair, you can protest it with the website owner or the social media service.
 There are systems in place to prevent spam and fraud, but it usually involves you catching it and reporting it.

 - I recommend responding to all your online reviews, good or bad, to show that you’re listening.
 Usually there’s a way for the owner to reply.
 If it’s a bad review, respond with how you’re handling that concern.